duncancalvert/crazyflie2_1_brushless/README.md

 1. Follow the [following instructions](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyradio-2-0/)

 ### Update your Flow Deck firmware
-1. IMPORTANT NOTE - the Crazyflie 2.1 Brushless firmware is "cf21bl"
+1. IMPORTANT NOTE - the Crazyflie 2.1 Brushless firmware is "cf21bl" NOT "cf2".
+You will brick your drone and have to restart in Recovery Mode if you flash the cf2 firmware.

 ### Issue with Firmware Flashing
 1. See here for [Recovery Mode](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/recovery-mode/)